AndersDeath/diary2/000-current.md

 # 11 Septemper - Sunday - Saint-Perersburg

 Today I recorded another episode of pppodcast.
 Today it is again in English& Also I've got an appointment in clinic that will shot me another vaccine against Covid.
+It's cool because my sertificate has been expired and I need to renew it.